 Coke Show Memories takes you back to 1959 to 1969 when Anchorage Alaska DJ Ron Moore played the hits from high atop the Bun Drive-in.

-Check out the link below and listen to Ron and The Coke Show while you scroll the page and take a trip down memory lane.
+Turn up the sound, and listen to Ron and The Coke Show while you scroll the page and take a trip down memory lane.

 Did you listen to "The Royal Coachman"?